- Advanced Cancer

 - References: Advanced cancer

-What should you ask your doctor about your cancer?
+What should you ask your doctor about advanced cancer?

-It is important to have open and honest talks with your doctor about how you feel and how you're doing.
+It’s important to talk openly and honestly with your doctor about how you feel and how you’re doing.
 Your doctor and the rest of your cancer care team want to answer all of your questions.
 It may help to have a family member and or a friend with you during these talks.
 Take notes or ask if you can record the conversation.